aragon/app-legacy/docs/linkOdsLibrary.md

 # Local Development with Linked ODS Library

 To facilitate testing and development of the Aragon ODS library locally, you can create a link to the `@aragon/ods` package and integrate it into your Aragon App environment.
-Follow these steps:
+In order to do so, follow the steps below:

 1. Navigate to the `@aragon/ods` directory and execute the following commands to create a link to the package and initiate continuous building in watch mode: